Asian Beetles vs Ladybugs: Which Is More Harmful?

 Native ladybug displaying the classic red and black spotted appearance

-The biggest difference between Asian beetles vs ladybugs isn’t how they look—it’s how they behave.
-This behavioral difference is what makes Asian beetles a much bigger problem for homeowners.
+The biggest difference between Asian beetles vs ladybugs isn’t how they look — it’s how they behave.
+This is what makes Asian beetles a much bigger problem for homeowners.

 Asian beetles swarm homes in massive numbers during September through November.
-They’re triggered by day-length dropping below 11 hours and temperatures between 64-68°F.
+They’re triggered by day-length dropping below 11 hours and temperatures between 64-68 degrees F.

-These beetles specifically target sun-lit west or south-facing walls.
-They release an aggregation pheromone that attracts even more beetles to the same spot.
+These beetles target sun-lit west or south-facing walls specifically.
+They release a pheromone that attracts even more beetles to the same spot.
 Once a few find your home, hundreds or thousands can follow.

 Native ladybugs don’t exhibit this swarming behavior.
 They might occasionally find their way indoors, but you’ll typically see just one or two, not massive clusters.